AdritaBarua/Complex-Ontology-Alignment-using-LLMs/README.md

-Complex Ontology Allignment for Enslaved to Wikibase Entities
+Complex Ontology Allignment for Wikibase to Enslaved Entities.